noahtigner/acp-brevet-control-times-calculator/README.md

 # ACP Brevet Control Times Calculator

-An improved version of the offical ACP calculator.
+A Full-Stack improvement to the official ACP calculator for Randonneurs USA

 ## ACP controle times